Statue of Alexander Wood: Description

 The statue stood on a 5 ft, 10 t granite base to which plaques that listed information about Wood's life and history were affixed.
 One plaque detailed Wood's rape investigation, which depicted a motif in which the exposed buttocks of a suspect was visible.
-Newbigging modelled the buttocks off of that of his husband John Carolan; Daily Xtra noted in 2012 that touching the bronze buttocks had "become somewhat of a lucky charm for passersby," and that wear from frequent rubbing of the buttocks by pedestrians had left their formerly green patina "smooth and bright".
+Newbigging modelled the buttocks on those of his husband John Carolan; Daily Xtra noted in 2012 that touching the bronze buttocks had "become somewhat of a lucky charm for passersby," and that wear from frequent rubbing of the buttocks by pedestrians had left their formerly green patina "smooth and bright".